ferrous-systems/threadx-experiments/qemu-cortex-r5-app/README.md

 Console output appears through a Rust driver for the PL011 UART, which is included in this binary for simplicity.

-You may need to run `killall qemu-system-arm` or use your system Task Manager to kill QEMU, as the UART console support seems to prevent it from responding to `Ctrl-C` - at least on macOS.
+You may need to run `killall qemu-system-arm` or use your system's Task Manager to kill QEMU, as the UART console support seems to prevent it from responding to `Ctrl-C` - at least on macOS.
 Windows users might try `Ctrl+Break` instead.